 |February 14||Colonel Bulger retired to the Invalid Corps.|

-Surrendered about 90 men under Captain Eli Daniel Clower.
+The 47th Alabama Infantry Regiment surrendered about 90 men under the command of Captain Eli Daniel Clower.